 11. Cocktail Bars

-Cocktail bars are one of the best types of bars you can open.
+Cocktail bars, with a mixologist at the helm, are one of the best types of bars you can open.
 Learning how to open a cocktail bar takes some work, as it’s a unique space.
 Once you’ve sorted it out, however, you’ll be on your way to a profitable and popular bar.

 10. Sports Bars